Kid A Mnesia

 Kid A Mnesia is a reissue compiling the albums Kid A (2000) and Amnesiac (2001) by the English rock band Radiohead.
 It also includes a bonus disc, Kid Amnesiae, comprising previously unreleased material.
 It was released on 5 November 2021 on XL Recordings.

 Kid A Mnesia was promoted with a campaign on the social network TikTok, followed by singles and music videos for the previously unreleased tracks "If You Say the Word" and "Follow Me Around".
 It was released to acclaim, though reaction to the bonus material was mixed.
-It entered the top 10 of several national album charts, and topped the UK Independent Albums Chart and the US Billboard Top Alternative Albums and Top Rock Albums charts.
+It entered the top 10 of several national album charts and topped the UK Independent Albums Chart and the US Billboard Top Alternative Albums and Top Rock Albums charts.

 Kid A Mnesia Exhibition, an interactive experience with music and artwork from the albums, was released in the same month for PlayStation 5, macOS and Windows.

-Background

-Radiohead and their producer Nigel Godrich recorded Kid A and Amnesiac simultaneously in 1999 and 2000 in studios in Paris, Copenhagen, Gloucester and Oxford.
-Departing from Radiohead's earlier guitar-led sound, the albums featured more diverse instrumentation, including the ondes Martenot, programmed electronic beats, strings, and jazz horns.
-Radiohead considered releasing the work as a double album, but felt the material was too dense.

-The albums divided fans and critics, but later attracted acclaim.
-At the turn of the decade, Rolling Stone, Pitchfork and the Times ranked Kid A the greatest album of the 2000s.
-Kid A was ranked at number 20 in the 2020 edition of Rolling Stone's "500 Greatest Albums of All Time" list, and Amnesiac at number 320 in the 2012 edition.

 Content

-Kid A Mnesia contains the albums Kid A and Amnesiac, plus a third disc, Kid Amnesiae, comprising previously unreleased material from the Kid A and Amnesiac recording sessions.
+Kid A Mnesia contains the Radiohead albums Kid A (2000) and Amnesiac (2001), plus a third disc, Kid Amnesiae, comprising previously unreleased material from the Kid A and Amnesiac recording sessions.
 The albums are not remastered.
 The "deluxe" edition also contains an art book and Kid Amnesiette, a cassette edition with five B-sides.
+Radiohead recorded Kid A and Amnesiac simultaneously in 1999 and 2000.
+They originally considered releasing them as a double album, but felt the material was too dense.

 "Like Spinning Plates ('Why Us?'
 Version)" is a piano arrangement of the electronic song "Like Spinning Plates".
 "If You Say the Word" features "delicate" fingerpicking, a "foreboding groove", "chiming" percussion and ondes Martenot.
 "Follow Me Around" is a solo acoustic guitar performance by Thom Yorke, with a "soaring" chorus and references to Margaret Thatcher.
-"Pulk/Pull (True Love Waits Version)" is a "harsh, industrial" version of another song, "True Love Waits", with elements of the Amnesiac track "Pulk/Pull Revolving Doors".
+"Pulk/Pull (True Love Waits Version)" is a "harsh, industrial" version of another song, "True Love Waits", which Radiohead used to create the Amnesiac track "Pulk/Pull Revolving Doors".
 Kid Amnesiae also includes alternative versions of "Morning Bell" and the B-sides "Fog" and "Fast-Track", and isolated string tracks from "How to Disappear Completely" and "Pyramid Song".